TypeFox/theia-xtext-sprotty-example/README.md

 ### Gitpod

 [Gitpod](https://www.gitpod.io) is a cloud IDE that is based on Theia as well.
-Gitpod allows to experiment with the contents of this repositiory without installing anything on your local machine.
+Gitpod allows to experiment with the contents of this repository without installing anything on your local machine.

 The buttons above open the respective stage in Gitpod.
 To run it, wait for the build to finish and then click on the Open Browser button.
 An example workspace is opened in a new browser tab.

 ### Local

-To build the example locally, you need
+To build the example locally, [you need](https://github.com/theia-ide/theia/blob/master/doc/Developing.md#prerequisites)
-* node 8.x
+* node >= 10.x, < 12.x
 * yarn > 1.3
 * Java > 1.8